Cherreads

 Morizuki: "Healing?
 But… I thought I was supposed to get stronger."

-"And then there's red—Engetsu's color.
-Red is oriented toward power.
-It grants stronger, harder-hitting attacks compared to the other colors.
-Both consume the same amount of energy, but their properties differ greatly."
+Yōtsuki: "Then there is red—Engetsu's color.
+Red is oriented toward raw power.
+It grants stronger, harder-hitting attacks than the other colors.
+They all consume the same amount of energy, but their properties differ greatly."

-Morizuki: "Aww… Can't we change it?
-If I had red, I'd use it so much better."
+Morizuki: "Aww… can't we change it?
+If I had red, I'd use it way better."

 Yōtsuki: "Change it?
 Haha!
 No, Morizuki, you can't.
 But don't be discouraged.
-There's a reason you received green.
-Green is special in its own way.
-Others can heal their own wounds, yes—but only by wasting far more energy, and very slowly.
-None of them can heal others.
+There's a reason you received green."

-"You, on the other hand, can heal yourself with less energy and heal others.
+Yōtsuki: "You, on the other hand, can heal yourself with less energy—and heal others as well.
 In a team, green is incredibly valuable."

 Yōtsuki: "It means you need green, Morizuki.
 You'll understand soon."

-Yōtsuki walks toward Engetsu.
-Engetsu looks as though he's been through something heavy—leaning against a tree, lost deep in thought.
+Yōtsuki walked toward Engetsu.
+Engetsu looked as though he had been through something heavy—leaning against a tree, lost deep in thought.

 Morizuki's inner voice: "I need green, huh?
 So this green Reikyō must be part of my destiny.
 Well… I guess that's something to be grateful for."

-Morizuki looks around.
-Hyōgetsu is testing his new katana and training.
-Bright, dense blue Reikyō flows from his hands.
-He seems to be trying to control it.
-Even though he still can't properly channel it into the katana, simply activating his Reikyō is already a huge step for him.
+Hyōgetsu was testing his new katana, training relentlessly.
+Dense blue Reikyō flowed from his hands as he tried to control it.
+Even though he still couldn't properly channel it into the blade, simply activating his Reikyō was already a huge step.

-Morizuki's inner voice: "My soul said… having friends is better…"
+Morizuki's inner voice: "Kaeha said… having friends is better…"

-Engetsu stands and looks at him.
-Something peaceful washes over him—almost like colorful petals drifting by, a symbol of friendship blooming around them.
+Engetsu straightened and looked at him.
+Something peaceful washed over him—like colorful petals drifting through the air, a quiet symbol of friendship blooming between them.

 Engetsu: "I'm fine.
 Thanks."